 1. Measure Door Opening Force and Closing Speed

-The best way to measure door opening force is by using a door force gauge, also called a door pressure gauge.
-To do this, first unlatch the door, then press the gauge against the door.
+The best way to measure door-opening force is by using a door force gauge, also called a door pressure gauge.
+To do this, first unlatch the door and then press the gauge against the door.
 Push until the door opens all the way.
 The readout on the gauge shows you the force required to open the door.
 Some gauges have hooks to help you pull the door open.
 Door force gauges are available online and in some specialty hardware stores.

 You may also use a simple mechanical or digital fish scale.
 These options may be less accurate since you have to read the scale while opening the door.
 To use a fish scale, attach a string to the scale and the door opening hardware.
 Measure the maximum force required to pull the door open.